37bytes/mgutils/README.md

 [_dev.b37.mgutils.logging.ScopedLogger_](https://github.com/37bytes/mgutils/blob/master/src/main/java/dev/b37/mgutils/logging/ScopedLogger.java)

 **Tired of digging through messy logs to make sense of your application’s behavior?
-ScopedLogger is here to neatly organize your logs and give them the clarity they need!**
+ScopedLogger is here to neatly organize your logs and give them the clarity they need!** _(с) ChatGPT_

 `ScopedLogger` is a class that augments traditional logging by adding scope to logging operations.
 This functionality helps group related log messages together by attaching a `scope name` and a unique `scope ID` to each log message.
 This is particularly useful when tracking the flow of control in the logs, especially in cases where there are nested scopes.